 She has a point.
-The QAnon ecosystem may be nimble enough to pick up, move elsewhere, and leave enough breadcrumbs behind on traditional websites to let someone follow their trail further down the rabbit hole.
+The QAnon ecosystem may be nimble enough to pick up, move elsewhere, and leave enough bread crumbs on traditional websites to let someone follow their trail further down the rabbit hole.

 Facebook pages and Instagram accounts representing QAnon are not allowed on Facebook and we have disabled the accounts in question.

-“What you are finding in your research is a representation of the current state of affairs with Facebook: they have no coherent strategy for moderating disinformation content,” says Pasquetto, the editor of the co-founder of the Harvard Kennedy School’s Misinformation Review.
+“What you are finding in your research is a representation of the current state of affairs with Facebook.
+They have no coherent strategy for moderating disinformation content,” says Pasquetto, the editor and co-founder of the Harvard Kennedy School’s Misinformation Review.